-Our annual Gold Award Ceremony celebrated 274 Gold Award Girl Scouts.
-The Gold Award is the highest honor a girl can earn in Girl Scouting and it takes high school Girl Scouts over 80 hours of community service and leadership application to earn this prestigious award.
+Our 2016 Gold Award Ceremony celebrated 265 Gold Award Girl Scouts.
+The Gold Award is the highest honor a Girl Scout can earn.
+Earning the award is a multi-year process, including providing more than 80 hours of community service and advocacy.

 About 30,000 girls participated in the product sales program, which includes the iconic Girl Scout Cookie Program and the Fall Product Program, developing and reinforcing the valuable life skills of decision-making, money management, goal setting, business ethics and customer service.
 The funds earned from the cookie program are used to support a variety of programs and outreach.
 Troops use 28% of the cookie sales to support their year-round activities, which may include community service, camping or robotics competitions; or building cultural awareness by visiting museums or traveling; or discovering themselves by making new friends and experiencing new skills, and cookie rewards, activities and ideas.
 Another 27% of cookie program funds go toward financial assistance and outreach to low-income girls for camp and program activities, as well as to recruit, develop, train and support thousands of volunteers.
 About 45% is dedicated to providing high quality programs and maintaining camps and program sites.

 Girl Scouts across the country has engaged and inspired generations of leaders.
-Today the Council's tried and proven programs have helped develop the leadership skills in more than 50 million women, and many of them are shaping the course of our nation's history.
+Our tried and proven programs have helped develop the leadership skills in more than 50 million women, and many of them are shaping the course of our nation's history.
 GSGLA continues in this grand tradition, providing girls and young women with the values, life skills and tools they need to build courage, confidence and character in order to make the world a better place.